 Throughout their time at WEDS, each family will work directly with a counselor.

-Games Groups are geared towards students who are 9-12 years of age, when competition—and winning— can take center stage in their emotional world.
-Run by counselors and teachers, this group is designed to encourage sportsmanship, build a stronger tolerance for win/lose situations, and create a sense of fun during play.
+Games Groups are geared towards students who are 9-12 years of age, when competition - and winning - can take center stage in their emotional world.
+Led by counselors and teachers, this group is designed to encourage sportsmanship, build a stronger tolerance for win/lose situations, and create a sense of fun during play.

 Our oldest students move into Advisory Group, covering topics such as community outreach and preparing to move on to middle school.